thehanriver/ESP-Team-Projects/quest-3/report.md

 Fixed:

 1. Z acceleration fixed.
 Takes 50 readings and averages it out.
 More consistent with 9.8 M/S^2
+2. Reduced LED lag - we are now sending UDP packets every 1 second, so plotting is done every one second and LED on/off switching only takes up to one second.
+3. No need to refresh browser - when ESP32 is reset, the plot will pause and once values are being received again, it will clear and start plotting those points.
+If you do refresh the browser, the graph will still be displaying the latest 25 data points.
+4. Fixed single LED on/off button issue - now we have separate on and off buttons and we display the current LED status below.
+The status that is displayed is based on a value that is retreived from the server every 500 milliseconds indicating whether the LED is on or off.
+You can now open our page on multiple browsers and control the LED from both without the displayed status desynchronizing with the actual LED status.

 ## Sketches and Photos